Missouri vs. South Carolina NCAA Football Odds, Plays and Insights | November 13, 2021

 South Carolina Stats and Trends

-- In South Carolina's nine games this year, it has four wins against the spread.

-- The Gamecocks have covered the spread twice this year when underdogs by 1 point or more (in five chances).
+- The Gamecocks have been underdogs by 1 point or more five times this season and have covered the spread twice.

-- South Carolina's games this year have gone over the total in four out of eight opportunities (50%).
+- South Carolina's games this season have gone over the point total in 50% of its opportunities (four times in eight games with a set point total).

-- When South Carolina records more than 36.8 points, it is 1-0 against the spread and 2-0 overall.
+- South Carolina is 1-0 against the spread and 2-0 overall in games when it records more than 36.8 points.

 - The Gamecocks rack up 344 yards per game, 134.8 fewer yards than the 478.8 the Tigers allow.

-- The Gamecocks have turned the ball over five more times (17 total) than the Tigers have forced a turnover (12) this season.
+- The Gamecocks have turned the ball over 17 times this season, five more turnovers than the Tigers have forced (12).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.